 Greater Cambridge is growing, putting more pressure on what is already a very congested road network.
-The City Access project aims to reduce congestion and improve public transport in order to offer people better journeys, as well as reducing air pollution and carbon emissions from transport.
+City Access aims to reduce congestion and improve public transport in order to offer people better journeys, as well as reducing air pollution and carbon emissions from transport.

 Cambridge’s historic city streets are popular destinations with limited capacity, and more jobs are being created at employment sites across the area.
 Without action Greater Cambridge’s already congested roads will become increasingly crowded, unpleasant and inaccessible as planned local growth increases demand on the network.